Greater Johannesburg and Environs – Northern Farm Nature Reserve

 About the Birding

-The Jukskei river runs along the western boundary of the reserve.
-The reserve has a number of reasonably well-maintained dirt roads suitable for sedan motors.
-The dams and irrigation canals are the main attraction of the reserve and birders have the opportunity to view, study or photograph numerous waterbirds for example Great Crested Grebe, African Purple Swamphen, Common Moorhen, African Black Duck, Comb Duck, Egyptian Goose, White-faced Duck, Yellow-billed Duck, Blue-billed Teal, Red-billed Teal, Cape Teal, Spur-winged Goose, Cape Shoveler, Southern Pochard, Red-knobbed Coot and Little Grebe.
+The dams, cattle pens and irrigation canals are the main attraction of the reserve and birders have the opportunity to view, study or photograph numerous water and reed birds like; Little and Great Crested Grebe, African Swamphen, Common Moorhen, Red-knobbed Coot, Black Crake, Purple and Goliath Heron, African Black Duck, Egyptian Goose, White-faced Duck, Yellow-billed Duck, Blue-billed, Red-billed and Cape Teal, Spur-winged Goose, Cape Shoveler, Southern Pochard.
+There is a Heronry in a large Pine Tree at the main dam, with primarily nesting Black-headed Heron as well as a single dead tree for the nesting White-breasted Cormorants.

 About the Birding Site